OlssonF/Ambio_adaptive_management/README.md

 - Run `Workflows/02_run_scenarios.R`.
 Runs GOTM with the relevent meteorology and inflow file (generated in 01) and saves the output.
 Then continue with workflow as above.

+## GOTM folder
+The `GOTM` folder contains all the configuration files needed to run GOTM as well as the baseline driving data.
+The worflow scripts above interact with the files in this directory as needed.
+There is no need to manually modify any files here.

+### GOTM/parsac
-The configuration files for GOTM calibration using ParSAC are also provided but not included in the above workflow.
-This assumes that calibration/validation of GOTM parameter values has already occured.
+The configuration files for GOTM calibration using ParSAC are also provided in `GOTM/parsac` but not included in the above workflow.
+This workflow assumes that calibration/validation of GOTM parameter values has already occured.
+To run parsac a GOTM executable is needed in this folder.
+This is the same executable as is run for the experiments (included in the GOTMr installation).
+Within `Workflows` the script 00_parsac_calibration describes the generation of the configuration files used in the automated calibration routine.
+The final output of the parsac calibration is included for reference.

+## R folder

+- `helper_functions.R`contains small functions to deal with date times and calculating changes
+- `lake-inflow difference.R` contains code to calculate the average lake - inflow temperature difference across the modelling period and generate an SI plot of results
+- `InflowR_from_AT.R` shows the method used to estimate inflow temperature when no observations were available.
+Uses raw data from the `Data` folder. s